Wolfy76700/Wolfy76700.github.io/rules.md

 - **Winners Finals, Losers Semis, Losers Finals and Grand Finals** are played in a Best of 5 format
 - All characters are allowed
 - You can switch characters if you lost the previous game, however the winner cannot switch characters

+### Guilty Gear -STRIVE-

+- The tournament is played in a Best of 5 format
+- All characters are allowed.
+DLC characters are banned for 8 days (CET) after their release
+- You can switch characters if you lost the previous game, however the winner cannot switch characters
+- Please use one of the following stages in order to minimize slowdowns: Seventh Heaven District, Lars Canyon, Council of Three

+### Guilty Gear XX Accent Core +R

+- The tournament will be played on the main branch (Disable all betas before joining)
+- The tournament is played in a Best of 3 format
+- **Winners Finals, Losers Semis, Losers Finals and Grand Finals** are played in a Best of 5 format
+- All characters are allowed
+- Gold/Shadow/EX Characters are banned
+- You can switch characters and assists if you lost the previous game, however the winner cannot switch characters

 ### JoJo's Bizarre Adventure: Heritage for the Future